amcs1729/Distributed-Hash-Table/README.md

 ## A sneak peak into the architecture :)

+#### Operations
+The Hash Table supports oprations like INSERT(to insert new entry) , GET (to get the value of a key) , DELETE (to delete an entry from a hash table).
+##### How do the nodes decide on which node is a key stored or in which node to insert?
+The key is first hashed by an algorithm , like SHA1(I have used a simpler hash function).
+Then it uses consistent hashing to generate a number between [0, M] , where M is the maximum number of nodes that can be present in the ring.
+Then the nodes use some predefined heuristics to determine the node on which it should be stores.
+When the node numeber is found, it checks if it has the adress of the remote node that should store it(from it's fingertables).
+If not, it forwards it to some other node(to which node it will forward this message is again governed by some rules) which again checks if it has the adress of the node that is requires and the process continues. \
+ \

+#### About FingerTables
 Before reading this, I would request you to go over the![Chord Paper](https://pdos.csail.mit.edu/papers/ton:chord/paper-ton.pdf) since I am not going to go over the concepts described in the paper. \
 Each node has a Lookup Table which contains the PORT number of some other nodes in the table.
 Now, we can have two extreme cases-
 ##### 1) When each node stores the PORT number of all the nodes present in the system